Quantum photonics in triangular-cross-section nanodevices in silicon carbide: Triangular cross-section SiC waveguide

 A waveguide uses total internal reflection to confine propagating light in the high refractive index material.
 The triangular cross-section waveguide modeled in this study using Finite-Difference Eigensolver (Lumerical MODE) was parametrized by the wavelength to the top-width ratio $\lambda$/$d$ and the half-angle $\alpha$.
 The fundamental TE and TM modes were studied for $0.5 \leq \lambda/d \leq 2$ and $30^\circ \leq \alpha \leq 40^\circ$ with obtained mode profiles shown in Figure \ref{fig:fig2}.

 To find the optimal positioning of the color center in the waveguide, we analyzed the depth $h$ at which the electric field intensity maximum ($|E|^2_{\textnormal{max}}$) of a mode is positioned relative to the waveguide's top plane.
 As $\lambda$/$d$ increases, $|E|^2_{\textnormal{max}}$ for the fundamental TE (TM) polarized mode shifts towards (away from) the top waveguide surface i.e., the depth $h$ decreases (increases).
 This behavior is consistent for all studied half-angle values $\alpha$, as shown in Figure \ref{fig:fig1}a.
 For higher values of $\lambda$/$d$, the mode becomes less confined and the evanescent losses into the surrounding medium dominate, as can be observed in mode profiles in Figure \ref{fig:fig2}.
 These observations are consistent with the trend in the effective refractive index ($n_{\textnormal{eff}}$) values shown in Figure \ref{fig:fig1}b.
 The effective refractive index for a mode is given by the ratio of propagation constant of that mode ($\beta$) to the wavenumber in vacuum ($k_0$).
 When $n_{\textnormal{eff}} \sim 1.5$, significantly below the SiC refractive index $n = 2.6$, $|E|^2_{\textnormal{max}}$ for the TM mode lies outside the waveguide and results in a lossy propagation.
+These results give an understanding into the range of half-angle and $\lambda/d$ values suitable for fabricating triangular cross-section waveguides that are able to couple the fundamental TE/TM modes with other photonic elements.